torsor-io/yaw/README.md

 **Current: v0.1.0 (Initial Public Release)**

-`yaw` is a research prototype demonstrating algebraic quantum programming.
-This release establishes the core paradigm with single-qubit operations.
+`yaw` is a research prototype demonstrating what algebraic quantum programming can look like.
+This release focuses on single-qubit operations, with partial support for multi-qubit operations.

 **What works:**
 - ✅ Operator algebra with symbolic normalization